TNuzzi/wriststrap/README.md

     </View>

 ### Images
-This set of TSS classes is used to stylize an image.
+This set of TSS classes is used to stylize an image using the `ImageView` UI element.
 The rounded corner TSS does not have an image size restriction however the circle and thumbnail.
 The restriction is the image has to be specified at a given height and width.
 For larger images the requirement is `140dp` and the smaller size is `60dp` for height and width.

+#### Image TSS Details
 ![Images example 1](http://tnuzzi.github.io/wriststrap/imgs/image-example-1.png "Images example 1")
 ![Images example 2](http://tnuzzi.github.io/wriststrap/imgs/image-example-2.png "Images example 2")

-#### Image TSS Details
 <table>
      <thead>
         <tr>